betomoedano/snapai/README.md

-# Iconiq - AI Icon Generation CLI
+# SnapAI - AI Icon Generation CLI

 Generate beautiful app icons using AI, perfect for mobile developers using Expo and React Native.